web-dev-sam/templates/README.md

 This is where my newer website templates are.
 I will be adding more as I go along.

-## Quick Start
+## 🎉 Quick Start

-This is a bash alias to quickly spin up a new project 🎉:<br>
+This is a bash alias to quickly spin up a new project (If you use Windows you can still use it with git bash):<br>

 **Usage:** `get <template-name> <target-folder>`. <br>
 **Example:** `get nuxt-bun my-app`.<br>